 To help a buyer find a home and get into contract these days, it is important to get creative, and this program is one way to do that!

 *REFINANCE TIP: This program also works the same for refinances, as borrowers with limited equity can now refinance up to 95% of their home without having to pay any mortgage insurance.
-Homeowners who bought a home over the past 12-24 months have probably gained between 10-15% equity again due to appreciation, so this is a great option to help them refinance out of their current loan with mortgage insurance, and into this conventional NO PMI option, and save some extra money and get a lower monthly payment.
+Homeowners who bought a home over the past 12-24 months have probably gained between 10-15% equity again due to appreciation, so this is a great option to help them refinance out of their current loan with mortgage insurance, and into this conventional NO PMI option, so they can save extra money each money and get a lower monthly payment.

 If you would like to get approved for this program, or you have any questions about any of this information above, please feel free to contact me directly at 858-442-2686.